-- boundaries.
-Policy ENV5 in the Northumberland Local Plan sets out planning policy in relation to proposals for development in the Northumberland Coast AONB. - 7.31 While the Area of High Landscape Value's special characteristics, qualities, sensitivity and diversity and resultant value, as identified by the Eglingham Parish Landscape Assessment, are too numerous to list, here, examples comprise those set out in Policy 5.
+- 7.31 The Eglingham Parish Landscape Assessment also reviews the effects of wind farm development and other work relating to the function of land within the Neighbourhood Area as a setting to, specifically, the Northumberland Coast AONB. - 7.32 Although the Northumberland AONB and the Northumberland National Park are outside the boundary of the Neighbourhood Area, their proximity and views of them from within the Neighbourhood Area are highly valued by residents.
+The Neighbourhood Area has an important role as a link between these special landscapes.
+The Northumberland Coast AONB Management Plan 2020-24 and the Northumberland National Park Local Plan (2020) both recognise the importance of views and landscapes beyond their boundaries.
+Policy ENV5 in the Northumberland Local Plan sets out planning policy in relation to proposals for development in the Northumberland Coast AONB. - 7.33 While the Area of High Landscape Value's special characteristics, qualities, sensitivity and diversity and resultant value, as identified by the Eglingham Parish Landscape Assessment, are too numerous to list, here, examples comprise those set out in Policy 5.
 Taking them into account, the report concludes: - '...a significant part of Eglingham Parish is regarded as a highly valued landscape.
 Broadly, this landscape has special qualities that raise it well above ordinary countryside, reflecting a high degree of consensus over several decades as to the special landscape, wildlife and cultural qualities of the area which have been important to conserve and enhance....
-It is therefore recommended that the special value of this landscape is recognised in terms of Neighbourhood Plan policy and decision making, through designation as a valued landscape such as an 'area of high or great landscape value'.' - 7.32 Restoring a policy-based recognition of the high value of most of the Neighbourhood Area's landscapes will assist in protecting the Area of High Landscape Value from inappropriate development and in enhancing its character. - 7.33 The review of the impacts of the Wandylaw and Middlemoor windfarms has demonstrated that the landscape impacts of these windfarms were underestimated at the time they were permitted and now have an impact on the Neighbourhood Area and wider landscape, greater than anticipated, making the issue of cumulative impact all the more important, now. - 7.34 The AONB landscape sensitivity assessment (see evidence base documents) also raised concerns regarding the cumulative impact of any further development of this kind, in this location. - 7.35 Any further advancement of the Middlemoor and Wandylaw wind farm developments (in terms of extent, number of turbines or height/design and whether within or outside the Area of High Landscape Value) is likely to give rise to significant adverse effects, including cumulative impact, on the Area of High Landscape Value and important features of interest outside that designated area (see above).
+It is therefore recommended that the special value of this landscape is recognised in terms of Neighbourhood Plan policy and decision making, through designation as a valued landscape such as an 'area of high or great landscape value'.' - 7.34 Restoring a policy-based recognition of the high value of most of the Neighbourhood Area's landscapes will assist in protecting the Area of High Landscape Value from inappropriate development and in enhancing its character. - 7.35 There is concern about potential impacts from windfarm development on this valued and high-quality landscape.
+Local plan Policy REN 1 Renewable and low carbon energy and associated energy storage contains criteria for assessing these developments including the protection of landscape character and sensitivity of landscape and visual receptors including landscapes and views demonstrated to be of value at the local community level.